-- Experiment: - You choose 10 Netto stores at random, where you measure the average expedition time by the cash registers over some period of time. - Now, new cash registers are installed in all 10 stores, and you repeat the experiment. - It is interesting to investigate whether or not the new cash registers have changed the expedition time. - So we have 2 samples corresponding to old/new technology.
-In this case we have dependent samples, since we have 2 measurement in each store. - We use the following strategy for analysis: - For each store calculate the change in average expedition time when we change from old to new technology. - The changes d_1, d_2, \dots, d{10} are now considered as ONE sample from a population with mean μ . - Test the hypothesis $H_0: \mu = 0$ as usual (using a t-test for testing the mean as in the previous lecture).
+- Experiment: - You choose 32 students at random and measure their average reaction time in a driving simulator while they are listening to radio or audio books. - Later the same 32 students redo the simulated driving while talking on a cell phone. - It is interesting to investigate whether or not the fact that you are actively participating in a conversation changes your average reaction time compared to when you are passively listening. - So we have 2 samples corresponding to with/without phone.
+In this case we have dependent samples, since we have 2 measurement for each student. - We use the following strategy for analysis: - For each student calculate the change in average reaction time with and without talking on the phone. - The changes d_1, d_2, \ldots, d{32} are now considered as ONE sample from a population with mean μ . - Test the hypothesis $H_0: \mu = 0$ as usual (using a t-test for testing the mean as in the previous lecture).

-0.7.1 Netto store example
+0.7.1 Reaction time example